elraffa/wc_challenge/README.md

 ## Solution

 This was a fun and entertaining challenge.
 Firstly I ran a fresh install of Wordpress using Local.
-As a wp starter I am using [https://underscores.me/]Underscores.
+As a wp starter I am using [https://underscores.me/] Underscores.